Radcliffe Football Club Official Website

 History

-Radcliffe achieved its highest honour in the 1996–97 season, winning the Northern Premier League First Division title by 2 points ahead of local rivals Leigh RMI.
-The club’s stay in the ‘top flight’ lasted only one season.
+Radcliffe achieved its highest honour, at the time, in the 1996/97 campaign, winning the Northern Premier League First Division title by two points ahead of local rivals Leigh RMI.
+The club’s stay in the ‘top flight’ lasted only one season, however.
+For the first time in its history, the Boro reached the First Round of the FA Cup in 2000, losing 4-1 to York City in a match played at Gigg Lane, the home of Bury, in front of a crowd of 2,495.

 Official Partners